Say you’ve been involved in a fender bender. Or your dog Bailey bit your neighbor. Or your basement has flooded.

-In other instances, the decision to file a claim could put your name into a database that makes it difficult to get or maintain coverage in the future.
+Deciding whether to file a claim can be tricky.
+In some cases a claim may cause your insurer to raise your rates.
+In other instances, a claim could land your name in a database that might make it difficult to get or maintain coverage in the future.

-However, before you make another claim, make sure you know how it could come back to haunt you.
+So, before you file a claim make sure you know how it could come back to haunt you.

 The vast majority of consumer insurance claims are recorded in one or both of two databases: CLUE and A-PLUS.